Manual Machining

 alignment

-The accurate positioning of parts in a mechanical system in relation to one another.
+The accurate positioning of machine components.
 Alignment on a lathe requires the workpiece and spindle to share a common centerline.

 axes